The Resurrection Garden Columbarium

 The columbarium is part of Saints Francis & Clare of Assisi Catholic Church and functions under the authority of the pastor.
 A Columbarium Committee, appointed by the pastor, oversees operation of the columbarium.

-We currently have two columbarium walls installed in The Resurrection Garden.
-Each wall contains 48 units—and additional walls will be added as needed.
+We currently have three columbarium walls installed in The Resurrection Garden.
+Two of our walls contains 48 units and one of our walls contains 42 niches—and additional walls will be added as needed.

 In November 2015, fifteen Stations of the Cross columbarium columns were installed and dedicated.
 Each Station Column features a plaque that illustrates one of the Stations of the Cross.
 Each Station Column contains 16 niches -- 8 on opposing sides.
 These definitely add to the beauty of The Resurrection Garden and can be easily viewed and visited from the sculptured walkways that curve around the columbarium gardens.

 Yes.
 In May 1963, the Vatican’s Holy Office lifted the prohibition forbidding Catholics to choose cremation.
 This permission was incorporated into the revised Code of Canon Law of 1983 (Canon #1176), as well as into the Order of Christian Funerals.
 It then became standard practice to celebrate the funeral liturgies with the body and then take the body to the crematorium.
 Most recently, the bishops of the United States and Holy See have authorized the celebration of a Catholic funeral liturgy with the cremains when the body is cremated before the funeral.

 The purchase of a niche will include a double occupancy niche, urn(s), opening and closing, engraving of the faceplate with up to two names, and perpetual care.
 A payment plan is available.